Italy earthquake: Rescuer describes joy of pulling girl from rubble

 Story highlights

-- Rescue of 8-year-old has been one of few stories of hope in deadly quake

-- Death toll climbs to 267 as strong aftershocks continue in Amatrice
+- Death toll climbs to 267 as aftershocks continue in Amatrice

 Are you in Italy?
 Are you affected by the earthquake?
 If it's safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

-Amatrice, Italy (CNN)A firefighter who pulled an 8-year-old girl from the rubble in central Italy after this week's earthquake devastated the region said rescuers "exploded with joy" after finding her alive.
+Amatrice, Italy (CNN)A firefighter who said he pulled a young girl from the rubble in central Italy after this week's earthquake devastated the region said rescuers "exploded with joy" after finding her alive.

-Speaking to the Italian ANSA news agency, Angelo Moroni described the moment he and other firefighters rescued Giorgia, digging through the mountains of debris with their bare hands for hours.
+Angelo Moroni described to Italian ANSA news agency the moment he and other firefighters rescued a girl that he said was named Giorgia after digging through the mountains of debris with their bare hands for hours.

 "At times like that you don't think, you go on for hours without feeling thirst or tiredness.
 We were sure she was safe only when we put her on a stretcher and doctors carried her away.
 Then we exploded with joy for this great result," he said.